teeeeeo9/navi/README.md

 ## Key Features

 - **Goal Setting**: Define clear, meaningful goals with descriptions, timelines, and importance.
-- **Conversational Goal Creation**: Create goals naturally through a guided conversation with the AI assistant.
+- **Conversational Interface**: Interact naturally with an AI assistant that handles all goal-related actions.
 - **Hierarchical Goals**: Create nested goals and subgoals for better organization.
 - **Milestones**: Break goals into achievable milestones with their own deadlines.
 - **Progress Tracking**: Track progress on goals and visualize your journey.
 - **Reflections**: Capture thoughts on the importance of goals, potential obstacles, and strategies.
 - **AI Assistant**: Chat with an AI assistant trained to help with strategic planning.
-- **Goal Analysis**: Get AI-powered insights and suggestions for your goals.

 ## Technology Stack